palfrey/dawn/README.md

 AWS Lambda Setup
 ----------------
 This uses [actix_lambda](https://github.com/palfrey/actix_lambda) and you should follow the setup instructions over there to make this work there
+Only change needed is doing the build as `cargo build --release --target x86_64-unknown-linux-musl --no-default-features --features lambda` so we don't enable mocking on lambda as reqwest_mock needs a version of reqwest that still uses OpenSSL all the time.

 License
 -------